Marion Taffe Marion Taffe

 38. Ænglisc (ANG-glish) adj: language of the Angles; now known as Old English; the language that would eventually become English

 38. sealmas (SEE-aalmas) noun m, plural: psalms.
-Sealm sing.
+Sealm singular.
 Psalms

 39. ceorl (churl) noun m: a low-ranking free man